-With the huge Espace Killy area at your feet and the wonderful scenery you can head out on various different routes.
-The Tignes Lake provides a wonderful setting to head out on a walk or hike with gentle route ambling around the lake or a more challenging high mountain route with views over looking the lake it is something not to be missed.
+With the huge Espace Killy area at your disposal you can head out on numerous varied and different routes.
+The Tignes lake provides a wonderful place to head out on a walk or hike with a gentle route ambling around the lake, or a more challenging high mountain route offers views over looking the lake - something not to be missed.

 We have compiled a list of hiking routes, ranging from very gentle village walks to walks where you can enjoy the more challenging mountain hiking trails.
 The paths are normally very well signposted and well maintained so you can set off on a number of trails feeling safe.

 The Vanoise National Park is in the Savoie department of France in the Rhone Alps region, stretching across much of the Tarentaise and Maurienne valleys all the way to the Italian border, where it joins up with the Gran Paradiso National Park.
 The park consists of two zones; one central and one peripheral.
 The central zone is highly protected and maintains its impressive population of flora and fauna by imposing strict regulations on all park users.
 The peripheral zone contains 28 villages, in which the culture and lifestyle of the region is preserved.